 We started with a PoC (proof of concept) that involved combining ADF with Snowflake, an Azure cloud data warehouse.

-- Migrating and validating the client’s data to a cloud database was relatively simple once we had it in flat files in a shared location.
+- Performing the Azure migration of the client’s data was relatively simple once we had it in flat files in a shared location.

 - We updated the schedules to start monitoring new data files regularly.

 - We set up the ADF pipelines and started a monitoring schedule at regular intervals.

 - We mapped all the data to staging tables.
 Then we applied standard and prescribed validations and loaded the data into production tables.

 - We transformed the data with additional schema changes to match the client’s requirements.